-- Only medicines prescribed by a doctor will be administered. - Short-term medicines e.g. antibiotics or medicine on general sale, will not be administered by staff at Moor Nook. - "When needed" medication will not be administered by Moor Nook staff with the exception of Asthma or an EpiPen. - Medicines must be dispensed from the labelled container, or, in the case of medicines, should be measured from a measuring cup or spoon. - All medicines will be secured in a lockable cupboard, inside the Deputy Head's Office or when needing refrigeration, will be kept safely in the Staff Room - where children have no access. - As each dosage is given, the details must be kept in a register.
-This will be stored in the locked cupboard, with the medicines. - All staff should be made aware of any health problem that may need urgent medical attention e.g. asthma, heart condition, diabetes, epilepsy etc. - Care plans are passed on to the relevant Class Teacher and the master copy is kept in their SEND records, with an additional copy in the school's pupil data folders, in the school's office. - Pupils with Asthma will be encouraged to administer asthma medicines themselves.
+- Only medicines prescribed by a doctor will be administered. - Short-term medicines e.g. antibiotics or medicine on general sale, will not be administered by staff at Moor Nook. - "When needed" medication will not be administered by Moor Nook staff with the exception of Asthma Inhalers or an EpiPen. - Medicines must be dispensed from the labelled container, or, in the case of medicines, should be measured from a measuring cup or spoon. - All medicines will be secured in a lockable cupboard, inside the Deputy Head's

+Office or when needing refrigeration it will be kept safely in the Staff Room - where children have no access.

+- As each dosage is given, the details must be kept in a register.
+This will be stored in the locked cupboard, with the medicines. - All staff are made aware of any health problem/ medical needs that may need urgent medical attention e.g. asthma, heart condition, diabetes, epilepsy etc. before the children start a new academic year. - Care plans are passed on to the relevant Class Teacher and the master copy is kept in their SEND records, with an additional copy in the school's pupil data folders, in the school's office. - Pupils with Asthma will be encouraged to administer asthma medicines themselves.
 If necessary, the school will make arrangements to assist a child in administering the asthma medicine.
 Whenever possible, pupils should self-administer asthma medicines under the supervision of staff. - All support and welfare staff receive regular First Aid Training, to ensure staff are familiar with what action to take in the event of an emergency.
-In addition, Epipen training has been provided by the School Nurse or other NHS professional to ensure the relevant staff are conversant with the appropriate action or medical procedure required.

-- For more information on Medicine Administering and Safe-Keeping or Health please see the school's Health and Safety Policy and Guidelines. - The school can also offer individual pupils counselling and play therapy, when this is felt appropriate.
+In addition, Epipen training has been provided by the School Nurse or other NHS professional to ensure the relevant staff are conversant with the appropriate action or medical procedure required. - For more information on Medicine Administering and Safe-Keeping or Health please see the school's Health and Safety Policy and Guidelines. - The school can also offer Learning Mentor support and Play Therapy.